brianc/fluxed/README.md

 ### But wait...

 One thing that's not nice about the example above is the `Login` component is coupled directly to an instance of the store.
-We lose out on a lot of compsability and reusability because everywhere the `Login` component goes it takes with it its own instance of `MyStore`.
+We lose out on a lot of composability and reusability because everywhere the `Login` component goes it takes with it its own instance of `MyStore`.

 We _could_ instantiate `MyStore` in a different file and require that file & it's single instance in the `Login` component.
 That way we could share the single store instance with other components in our app; however, each component would still be referencing the store directly both when subscribing/unsubscribing to the store, and when calling actions on the store.